 How To Write An Intention Statement & Make It Believable

 All of our thoughts and behaviors are accompanied by an intention.
 Often, we don’t think about these intentions in much depth, and this can lead to frustrations.
 For example, poor relationships, unsatisfying careers, and confusion about our life's purpose.

 On the other hand, if we are conscious of our intentions and take time to properly set them, we can increase our chances of achieving our greatest goals.

 One of the best ways to do this is to write an intention statement, (or also known as a personal vision statement).
-An intention statement has some similarity to affirmations.
+An intention statement has some similarities to affirmations.

 But what exactly is an intention statement, and how can you write a powerful one that helps you to change your life?